Steven Souza Jr.: Houston Astros

 On January 30, 2021, Souza signed a minor league contract with the Houston Astros organization and was invited to Spring Training.
-On March 24, Souza was released by the Astros after going 2-for-21 with a home run and 5 walks in 27 plate appearances in Spring Training.
+On March 24, Souza was released by the Astros after going 2-for-21 with a home run and five walks across 27 spring training plate appearances.

 Los Angeles Dodgers

 On March 31, 2021, Souza signed a minor league contract with the Los Angeles Dodgers organization.
 He hit .279 in 22 games with six home runs and 16 RBI for the Triple-A Oklahoma City Dodgers before he was called up to the major leagues on June 16.
-In 13 games, he had four hits in 25 at-bats with one home run before being designated for assignment on July 6.
-He was released by the Dodgers on July 11, but was signed to a new minor league contract on July 17.
-He was called back up to the majors on September 7 and again designated for assignment on September 13.
-On the season in AAA, he hit .274 in 56 games.
-Souza was added back to the Dodgers roster for the postseason, and appeared in six games through three different series, primarily as a pinch hitter.
+In 13 games, Souza had four hits in 25 at-bats with one home run before being designated for assignment on July 6.
+He was released by the Dodgers on July 11, but was re-signed to a new minor league contract on July 17.
+Souza was called back up to the majors on September 7 and again designated for assignment on September 13.
+On the season in Triple-A, he hit .274 in 56 games.
+Souza was added back to the Dodgers' roster for the postseason, and appeared in six games through three different series, primarily as a pinch hitter.
 He had one hit in eight at-bats, while striking out four times.

 Seattle Mariners

 Souza signed a minor league contract with the Seattle Mariners on March 13, 2022.
 On May 13, Souza was selected to the active roster and placed in the starting lineup, replacing Jarred Kelenic, who had been sent down.
-He was designated for assignment on May 22, 2022, and released the next day.
+He was designated for assignment on May 22, and released the next day.

-Retirement

 Souza officially retired from baseball on July 19, 2022.

+Coaching career

+On November 24, 2025, the San Diego Padres hired Souza to serve as the team's hitting coach under new manager Craig Stammen.